My picks for the best large camping tents on the market right now, whether you’re camping with a group of friends or the whole family.

 All up, it can fit two queen air mattresses or up to eight sleeping bags.

-If you’re looking for a large pop-up camping tent that’s affordable, waterproof, and tall, the OT QOMOTOP is a good option.
+If you’re looking for large family camping tents that are affordable, waterproof, and tall, the OT QOMOTOP is a good option.

 - Easy, instant set up (60 seconds)